openbikesensor/portal/deployment/README.md

 configuration of the keycloak).
 Do not forget to generate a secure secret string.

+Ensure to set `HOST = "0.0.0.0"`, thus the webserver can be accessed by docker.

 Also set `PROXIES_COUNT = 1` in your config, even if that option is not included in the example file.
 Read the
 [Sanic docs](https://sanicframework.org/en/guide/advanced/proxy-headers.html)